 Above - The German 88mm gun has that superb anti tank value of 15, that will most of the time knock out anything it hits in 1941 and is the only weapon platform that the Germans can use frontally against moving T-34's that can knock them out.
 Note guns (like infantry) have morale numbers (down the right right side) and supression can reduce morale values to the lower colour of either yellow or red.

 The T-34 comes onto the map as their last available unit.
 It hugs the left edge of the map and advances.
-On the far side of the board (i.e. the German left flank), the other German 88mm pops off a long range shot (diagonally across the map) at the T-34, but although it passes its proficiency, a penetration does not happen because the extreme trange (over 20 hexes) modifies the attack dice by +1 DRM.
+On the far side of the board (i.e. the German left flank), the other German 88mm pops off a long range shot (diagonally across the map) at the T-34, but although it passes its proficiency, a penetration does not happen because the extreme trange (over 20 hexes) modifies the attack strength by -1.
 That together with the strong frontal armour of the T-34 only just saves the tank.

 Above - The scene at the end of turn 2.
 All of turn 1 Soviet units have been removed from play, all of turn 2 units survived.
 Things will start to get interesting now.
 The Russian tanks will mostly be fast moving BT-7's that could swamp the German positions if they get through.
 To stop this, the Germans will need to start using oportunity fire, rather than just holding units back until the enemy have moved everything.
 Opportunity fire brings fire penalties.
 The German left flank needs to stay in place until they see where the Russian third wave will arrive.
 Once known, they can use their high proficiency values to change position and fire, to start getting flank shots on the T-34's and getting themselves out of the line of fire of Russian tanks that have halted.